 But the more pressing question is what coalition would Trump draw on to forge this win?
 According to exit polls half of voters cast their ballot with reservation for their candidates, and only 4 out 10 voters for their favoured candidate.

 Trump did gain 88% of Republicans, many being moderate Republicans who voted for him due to their allegiance to the party.
 Where Trump made a real impact was amongst men.
 Only 81% of white Democratic men voted for Clinton and only 80% of African-American men voted for Clinton, with Trump gaining 13% of their vote.

 Lenin said there are no “morals in politics, only expedience”.
 We all know that Bannon is a Leninist but perhaps Trump is one after all.

 His main political impulse seems to abandon his political allies, he did it with the Clintons, he did it with Reince Priebus, hopes to do it to John Sessions and the Republicans could be next.

 Standing as an Independent, may give Trump the perfect excuse for what has been his appalling record in office so far: it was the Republicans fault.

 With splits emerging in the Democratic party, 2020 could create a perfect storm for Trump to reinvent himself as the Independent President.
 In doing so he could break the party system which has held court over the American political landscape.

 Sam Pallis is a journalist.
 He tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.